 Gasification is a well known industrial process which has been implemented commercially for carbonaceous feedstocks like coal, biomass and heavy oil.
 In the gasification process the feedstock is broken down into synthesis gas (syngas) composed of simple molecules, predominately CO and H2 inside a sealed reactor vessel.
 Controlled quantities of an oxidant are injected into the reactor to generate high temperatures, typically above 800 degC, necessary for gasification.

 Wildfire Energy's MIHG (Moving Injection Horizontal Gasification) technology is fundamentally different to all existing gasifier designs.
-Whereas, conventional gasifiers move the feedstock to the air (oxidant), MIHG moves the air (oxidant) to the feedstock.
+Whereas, conventional gasifiers move the feedstock to the oxygen, MIHG moves the oxygen to the feedstock.

 The key benefit of this approach is a batch operation which eliminates the need for feedstock pre-treatment and complex feeding mechanisms.
 These features are particularly important for waste feedstocks which have highly variable quality.
 The MIHG technology reduces costs and complexity, enabling distributed energy from waste projects to be viable for the first time.

 No feeding mechanisns

 Ash is removed as a solid inert slag

 Integrated pre-drying for wet feedstock

 The MIHG gasification technology is specifically designed to process a wide range of carbonaceous waste feedstocks including: